zapateo/Simple-haskell-encoder/README.md

 # Haskell Crypto

-Encryption/decryption script written in Haskell
+Very simple encryption/decryption script written in Haskell

+This is for educational purpose only, DO NOT USE for cryptography!

 ## Usage
 Simply run the executables on the /bin folder.